jee00609/AWS_Foundational/개념 모음/AWS Support Plan.md

 If a user has an AWS account with an enterprise level AWS support plan, who is the primary point of contact for billing or account inquiries?

 -> AWS Concierge Support team

+### NO.200
+Which of the following are benefits of the AWS business support plan?

+-> **Phone, email and chat support 24 hours a day 7 days a week** & **Full set of AWS trusted Advisor best practice checks**